If you’re looking for a unique neutral textured finish, this “Chalk Paint Nightstand” tutorial is for you!

 If you want tons of information on Dixie Belle paint and products, you can check out this Comprehensive Guide post, and you can download it free here by clicking the picture:

 The technique uses a very dry brush.
 Dip about ½” of the bristles in the paint.
 Scrape the brush off on the side of the paint pot, and then wipe the brush off even more on a paper towel.

 You can use any 3-4 colors you like with this technique too, so just think of all the variations you can get.
 My look is neutral, but depending on the colors you could go bold, colorful, rustic, etc. And it’s a far easier technique for a beginner than learning blending!

 With very light criss-cross motions, apply the darkest color (Gravel Road) around the piece.
+The strokes should be vertical and horizontal, like a cross shape.
 This will not provide full or even coverage.

 For my second color, I mixed a 50/50 blend of Gravel Road and Manatee Gray.
 I used the same dry brush criss-cross technique to apply the second color.

 By the time you reach the final layer, you’ll see the colors coming together in a cohesive finish.
 If you want to go back and add any of the darker colors back in, you can.

-If you liked this project, you may enjoy these other night stand projects as well:
+If you liked this project, you may enjoy these other nightstand projects as well: